JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Scope of Project.md

-·    How ‘big’ is your project?
-What’s the balance between serious and playful sides?
+<p>- How ‘big’ is your project?
+What’s the balance between serious and playful sides?</p>